dsavransky/MeanStars/README.md

 The purpose of the code is to allow users to automatically interpolate the property columns of the table, and to calcualte colors based on any combination of the photometry columns.

+Also provides utilities for matching a wide variety of spectral type strings.

 ## Installation and Requirements
 MeanStars requires the following python modules:
 * numpy